Baháʼí Institute for Higher Education: Formation and developments

 After failed attempts to persuade the government of Iran to admit qualified Baháʼí students to universities, the Baháʼí community of Iran rallied its limited resources to make higher education available to its youth and young adults.
 In a collective effort, a small core of professors, lecturers and researchers who had been discharged from their jobs because of membership in the religion worked on developing an informal network of higher education.
-These efforts culminated in the establishment of the BIHE- initially known as the “scientific program” in 1987.
+These efforts culminated in the establishment of the BIHE – initially known as the "scientific program" in 1987.

 Gradually, the program expanded and took on a more formal character.
 By the mid-1990s, it had turned into an extensive institute which became known as the "open university" or Baháʼí Institute for Higher Education (BIHE).
 With the advent of the internet and increasing assistance from collaborators abroad, BIHE's curricular standards were bolstered and a wider range of majors and concentrations was introduced.

 Despite tremendous logistical constraints and the Iranian authorities' attempts to shut BIHE down through raids, arrests and imprisonment of key faculty and staff, the university has been producing impressive results, with many of its students continuing to Master and Doctoral programs in universities in other countries.
-Today, through the work of approximately 955 faculty and administrative staff, BIHE offers 18 undergraduate, 15 graduate and 5 associate degree programs in sciences, engineering, business and management, humanities, and social sciences.
+Today, through the work of approximately 955 faculty and administrative staff, BIHE offers 17 undergraduate, 16 graduate and 4 associate degree programs in sciences, engineering, business and management, humanities, and social sciences.
+Additionally BIHE offers 11 vocational programs, 3 one-year foundation programs, and 5 graduate certificate programs.